 Sony Pictures Entertainment

-During one of the team's practices, Jim Caviezel can be seen wearing a Detroit Lions hat.
-At the time of filming, Caviezel's brother-in-law, Scott Linehan, was the offensive coordinator of the Lions.
+During one team practice, Jim Caviezel wears a Detroit Lions hat.
+At the time of filming, Caviezel's brother-in-law, Scott Linehan, was the Lions' offensive coordinator.
 See more »

 Was this review helpful to you?